the-t-in-rtf/c2lc-coding-environment/CONTRIBUTING.md

 ## Coding Conventions

 - Use [Flow](https://flow.org/) for static type checking
-- Organize CSS by React component, storing the CSS for a component in a file named `COMPONENT.css` (for example `App.css`)
+- Organize CSS by React component, storing the CSS for a component in a file named `COMPONENT.css` (for example `TextEditor.css`)
-- Use [BEM](http://getbem.com/) to name and structure styles
+- Use [BEM](http://getbem.com/) (Block Element Modifier) to name and structure styles
 - Do instance property initialization in the constructor
 - Use [prototype method syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Prototype_methods) for class methods
 - Use public class field syntax for React event handlers